 4. Compelling, data-rich visualizations

-More than 80% of finance pros, including CFOs, believe data storytelling is an essential skill.
+More than 81% of finance pros, including CFOs, believe data storytelling is an essential skill.
 The best finance management software provides the tools to tell those stories, with versatile, built-in data visualization features and customizable reporting formats that allow you to look at your data in different dimensions and create engaging reports.

 5. Easy to set up, learn, and use

-To help teams get on board sooner, your ideal financial software must have an appealing user interface and the dashboards it provides should be easy to navigate.
-Look for solutions with good support and which require minimal IT intervention and systems integrators (SIs) as these typically increase costs and implementation times.
-Less reliance on tech teams and ready support to address user challenges and other features that make your financial software easy to use will not only accelerate time to value but also increase the ROI on your investment.
+To help teams get on board sooner, your ideal financial software must have an appealing user interface, and the dashboards it provides should be easy to navigate.
+Look for solutions with good support and that require minimal IT intervention and systems integrators (SIs), as these typically increase costs and implementation times.

 6. Implementation, customer support and success